One-Way Reversible and Quantum Finite Automata with Advice: Background, Motivation, and Challenge

-In a wide range of literature, various notions of classical machines equipped with supplemental information have been extensively studied.
-Because of its simplicity, we consider Karp and Lipton's \cite{KL82} style of information, known as {\em (deterministic) advice}, a piece of which encodes additional data, given in parallel with a standard input, into a single string (called an {\em advice string}) depending only on the size of the input.
-A series of recent studies \cite{TYL10,Yam08,Yam10,Yam11} on classical one-way finite automata that process such advice have unearthed advice's delicate roles.
-These advised automaton models have immediate connections to other fields, including one-way communication, random access coding, and two-player zero-sum games.
-Two central questions concerning the advice are: how can we encode necessary information into a piece of advice before a computation starts and, as a computation proceeds step by step, how can we decode and utilize such information stored inside the advice?

-As for a model of polynomial-time quantum Turing machine, there is a rich literature on the power and limitation of advice (see, for instance, \cite{Aar05,NY04b,Raz09}); disappointingly, little is known for the roles of advice when it is given to finite automata, in particular, 1rfa's and 1qfa's.
-For bounded-error 1qfa's, for instance, an immediate advantage of taking such advice is the elimination of both endmarkers placed on a read-only input tape.
-Beyond such an obvious advantage, however, there are numerous challenges in the study of the roles of advice.
-The presence of advice tends to make an analysis of underlying computations quite difficult and it often demands quite different kinds of proof techniques.
-As a quick example, a standard {\em pumping lemma}---a typical proof technique that showcases the non-regularity of a given language---is not quite serviceable to advised computations; therefore, we need to develop other tools (e.g., a swapping lemma \cite{Yam08}) for them.
-In a similar light, certain advised 1qfa's violate the aforementioned criterion of the partial order condition (see Section \ref{sec:basic-property-QFA/n}), and this fact makes a proof technique of \cite{KW97} inapplicable to, for example, a class separation between regular languages and languages accepted by bounded-error advised 1qfa's.
+We wish to understand how advice can change the nature of 1rfa's and 1qfa's.
+For a bounded-error 1qfa, for instance, an immediate advantage of taking advice is the elimination of the {\em both} endmarkers placed on the 1qfa's read-only input tape.
+Beyond such a clear advantage, however, there are numerous challenges lying in the study of the roles of the advice.
+To analyze the behaviors of ``advised'' 1qfa's as well as ``advised'' 1rfa's, we must face those challenges and eventually overcome them.
+Generally speaking, the presence of advice tends to make an analysis of underlying computations quite difficult and it often demands quite different kinds of proof techniques.
+As a quick example, a standard {\em pumping lemma}---a typical proof technique that showcases the non-regularity of a given language---is not quite serviceable to advised computations; therefore, we have already developed other useful tools (e.g., a swapping lemma \cite{Yam08}) for them.
+In similar light, certain advised 1qfa's fail to meet the aforementioned partial order condition (Lemma \ref{partial-order-cond}) and, unfortunately, this fact makes a proof technique of Kondacs and Watrous \cite{KW97} inapplicable to, for example, a class separation between advised regular languages and languages accepted by bounded-error advised 1qfa's.